phil-lopreiato/tba-webhook-test/README.md

 # tba-webhook-test
-Some super simple scripts for using TBA Webhooks on your computer
+Some super simple scripts for using TBA Webhooks on your computer.
+Based off of [GitHub's Testing page](https://developer.github.com/webhooks/configuring/)

 ## Dependencies